our 2010 bwca adventure

 Next, I suggested that we all paddle over by the rocks where we had seen the pelicans, to try and get a closer look at them.
 By the time we headed out, however, the wind had come up and there were white caps out in the middle of the lake.
 Christine and Emm weren't able to make any headway, so they just returned to camp, where the waves were taking them anyway.
 Dad and Nick were struggling, as well, and couldn't get over to the rocks.

 Because George and I were more evenly matched for weight, we had an easier time paddling against the wind, and made it over to the rock.
 Unfortunately, the pelicans had left before we got there, and all we could see were seagulls.
-(They're there on the rock, really.):
+(They're there on the rock, really.): When we returned to camp, the wind was picking up even more, and Dad and Nick were no where in sight.
+(We'd spotted them behind an island, heading toward shore, when we were still out on the lake.)

 After awhile, Christine and I decided to walk the trail through the woods and then down to shore, to see if they were over there.
 We walked quite awhile (and I slipped on some slimy rocks in the water, landing flat on my back!) before finally spotting them.
 They had come ashore, unable to steer the canoe back to camp.
 They secured the canoe there, then started walking towards camp.
 When we got back, the boys played on the rocks, watching the big waves splashing up onto them: